 You must sign up before the project.
 All projects have a “maximum number of volunteers” limit.
 Group sizes range from 8 to 25, depending on the project type, parking limitations, staffing issues, and other factors.
 If a project is full, a waiting list will be implemented.

 Can I sign up my entire family?

 You bet— as long as there are enough spots available.
 You can also sign up friends and/or coworkers.
-For most projects, 14 is the minimum age; however, winter and spring planting projects are usually suitable for younger children.
-Please contact us for details regarding signing up Minors for projects.
+For most projects, 14 is the minimum age to participate; however, winter and spring planting projects are usually suitable for younger children.
+Please contact us for details regarding signing up children for projects.

 It is okay to leave early from some projects; please inform the staff person during the morning orientation.
 You will need to stay for the entire project if there is a shuttle to the location.
 Please check the project description for full details.
 In addition, some projects end early due to high temperatures, rain, or other factors.

 What do I do if it is raining the morning of the event?